velkuns/game-text-engine/adr/0008-data-conditions.md

 Condition types:
 - self.attribute: check an attribute value
-- self.statuses.skill: check if a skill is present or not
+- self.traits.skill: check if a skill is present or not
-- self.statuses.state: check if a state is present or not
+- self.traits.state: check if a state is present or not
-- self.statuses.blessing: check if a blessing is present or not
+- self.traits.blessing: check if a blessing is present or not
-- self.statuses.curse: check if a curse is present or not
+- self.traits.curse: check if a curse is present or not
-- self.statuses.title: check if a title is present or not
+- self.traits.title: check if a title is present or not
 - self.inventory.item: check if an item is present or not (in inventory or equipped)
 - enemy.info: check for enemy information value (like race or size)